What is Linux?

 Choosing a Linux Distribution

-Although there are distributions that are more popular than other Linux distros, there is no "best" Linux distribution.
-This is because each distro is designed for very specific tasks or groups of users.
+there is no "best" Linux distribution.
+This is because each distro is

 You may wish to take an old hard drive and test different Linux distributions until you find the one you like.
 The installation of most distros is quite easy so it's just a matter of installing it and testing it.
 If you don't like it or you find it's not comparable to your system then just install another destro until you find one that is perfect for you.